-Law enforcement in Buena Park does not go easy on crime—and that includes driving under the influence.
+Law enforcement in Buena Park does not go easy on crime – and that includes driving under the influence.
 DUIs are treated as serious criminal charges, and the legal process is often long and complex.
-A DUI conviction in California includes a suspended driver’s license, jail time, crushing fines and fees, and more that can affect you for the rest of your life.
-Thus, if you were arrested for DUI, it’s in your best interest to fight the charge.
-You need a good Buena Park DUI lawyer on your side.
+You need an excellent Buena Park DUI attorney to build a strong defense.

 What Happens After a DUI Arrest in Buena Park?

-1. Driver’s License Suspension
+Driver’s License Suspension

-As soon as you’re arrested for the DUI, police will take your driver’s license and you’ll get a slip of paper that acts as a temporary license.
-Then, the California DMV starts putting an administrative suspension on your driver’s license that will take effect 30 days after your arrest—unless you fight it within 10 days.
+As soon as you’re arrested for the DUI, police will take your driver’s license, and you’ll get a slip of paper that acts as a temporary license.
+Then, your local California DMV starts putting an administrative suspension on your driver’s license that will take effect 30 days after your arrest—unless you fight it within ten days.

 You’ll need to contact the DMV and request a hearing.
-(If you don’t request the hearing within 10 days of your arrest, you’ll lose your chance of fighting your license suspension—so act quickly!)

-A DUI lawyer can contact the DMV for you and handle the DMV hearing, which will be an opportunity for you to plead your case in keeping your license.
+If you don’t request the hearing within ten days of your arrest, you’ll lose your chance of fighting your license suspension – so act quickly.
+A DUI lawyer can contact the DMV for you and handle the DMV hearing, allowing you to plead your case for keeping your license.

-2. The Arraignment
+The Arraignment

-This is a short hearing held anywhere between a few days to a few weeks following your arrest.
-The main purpose of this hearing is for you to plead “guilty” or “not guilty.”
+This is a short hearing held between a few days to a few weeks following your arrest.
+The primary purpose of this hearing is for you to plead “guilty” or “not guilty.”
 However, it’s also a chance for the prosecution to determine whether it will be easy to convict you of DUI.
-For this reason, it’s a good idea to have a DUI defense lawyer on board well before this hearing.
-You’ll be able to demonstrate to the prosecutor that you plan to fight your charge and it won’t be an easy win for them.

-3. The Trial
+The Trial

 The Penalties of a DUI Charge in Buena Park

 California cities are especially tough on DUIs.
-Beginning in 2011, the state of California has a policy automatically suspending your driver’s license if you are suspected of DUI.
+Beginning in 2011, California has a policy of automatically suspending your driver’s license if you are suspected of DUI.
 This is known as an administrative suspension or admin per se suspension.
-Although this penalty begins as soon as you’re arrested, you do have a chance to fight your license suspension, as mentioned above, if you contact the California DMV within 10 days of your arrest to request a hearing.

 First Offense DUI Penalties